qh96/learn-to-build-react/blogs/how-mountComponent-work.md

   })
 }
 ```
 Simply, we have two loops.
-What we do is we do mount node's properties.
+What we do is mount node's properties.
 Since it is a mount process, we set prevProps to {}.
 But here we mentioned a little bit 'update'.
 In the first loop we set each old styleName to '', for example:
 ```
 updateStyles={
   color = ''